 The Full Funding Grant Agreement (FFGA) was signed on October 11, 2012.
 Design is complete, and the project has been under construction since February 2010.
-At the end of March 2015, the project was 48.9% complete based on expenditures.
+At the end of February 2015, the project was 48.3% complete based on expenditures.
 There are two active construction contracts: 1252 Tunnel Construction and 1300 Stations and Systems/Trackwork.
-The 1252 contract was 98.8% complete at the end of March 2015.
-SFMTA confirmed on May 4 that substantial completion was achieved for the tunnel contract as scheduled on April 15, 2015.
+The 1252 contract was 98.2% complete at the end of February 2015 and was expected to be substantially complete April 15, 2015.

-The 1300 Contract was 28.9% complete at the end of March.
-Substantial completion is scheduled for February 2018, but the SFMTA March Monthly Progress Report states that the third update of the construction schedule from the contractor continues to forecast completion six months behind schedule.
-The most recent schedule update has been rejected by SFMTA, so the project still does not have an accepted schedule that accurately indicates the status of the project.
-The Revenue Service Date (RSD) is still scheduled for December 2018, although, in the opinion of the PMOC, if the construction of the stations is six months behind schedule, the available float in the schedule has been consumed.
+The 1300 Contract was 28.1% complete at the end of February.
+Substantial completion is scheduled for February 2018, but the SFMTA February Monthly Progress Report states that the second update of the construction schedule from the contractor continues to forecast completion six months behind schedule.
+The schedule update has been rejected by SFMTA, so the project still does not have an accepted schedule that accurately indicates the status of the project.
+SFMTA reported on March 31, 2015 that the contractor was very close to being able to submit an acceptable update of its schedule.
+The Revenue Service Date (RSD) is still scheduled for December 2018, although, in the opinion of the PMOC, if the construction of the stations is six months behind schedule, the available float in the schedule update and to identify actions to recover the accumulated schedule delay.
+SFMTA reported on March 31, 2015 that there were good opportunities to recover the delays at the Union Square-Market Street (UMS) station and the Yerba Buena-Moscone (YBM) station but that schedule recovery for the Chinatown Station (CTS) would be more challenging due to the planned Sequential Excavation Method (SEM) for mining the cavern connecting the headhouse to the platforms.